 The NSCA hosts state, regional, and provincial events throughout the yearLearn More

 The Southeast Region has its own facebook page where you can join the conversation and learn what is happening in your area.Follow the Facebook Page

-Darnell Clark is the Director of Strength and Conditioning at Charlotte Country Day School (CCDS) in Charlotte, NC.
+Darnell Clark has been the Director of Strength and Conditioning at Charlotte Country Day School (CCDS) in Charlotte, NC since 2004.
 In this role, Clark and his staff are responsible for the daily development and systematic implementation for 36 junior varsity and varsity teams (24 sports).
-In 2014, Clark was the recipient of the NSCA’s High School Strength and Conditioning Coach of the Year Award.
-His program at CCDS has earned the NSCA’s Strength of America Award for seven consecutive years.
-He has had the privilege of coaching seven NSCA High School Strength and Conditioning All-Americans and over 100 college-bound student-athletes during his time at CCDS.
-During 2013-2016 he served as the NSCA’s North Carolina State Director.
-Currently, Clark also serves as an adjunct professor in the Department of Kinesiology at Queens University of Charlotte.
-Clark received his Bachelor’s degree from Northwestern University and his Master of Physical Education degree from Arizona State University.
+In 2014, Clark was the recipient of the NSCA's High School Strength and Conditioning Coach of the Year Award.
+His program at CCDS has earned the NSCA's Strength of America Award for eight consecutive years.
+He has had the privilege of coaching 10 NSCA High School Strength and Conditioning All-Americans and over 250 college-bound student-athletes during his time at CCDS.
+During 2013-2016 he served as the NSCA's North Carolina State Director and presently is the Southeast Regional Coordinator.
+Clark received his Bachelor's degree from Northwestern University, where he was a member of the football team, and his Master of Physical Education degree from Arizona State University.

 State Director: Stacy Bishop, PhD, CSCS,*D

 Stacy Bishop currently works at the University of Montevallo as an Assistant Professor and Program Coordinator of the Exercise and Nutrition Science program.
 Bishop is a former NCAA strength coach and is currently interested in research using cryotherapy to aid performance in baseball as well as other sports including mixed martial arts.

 State Director: Thomas Palumbo, CSCS,*D